target/lorri/README.md

-`direnv` will ask to run `direnv allow` every time the `.envrc` changes, and `lorri direnv` will never run anything else than what is required to set up the nix environment, so from a security standpoint it is safe.
+`direnv` will ask to run `direnv allow` every time the `.envrc` changes, and `lorri direnv` will never run anything else than what is required to set up the nix environment.

 If you have a project where you expect everybody to use `lorri` (like for example a company project), you can just check in the `.envrc`